eswan0962/icecauldron.github.io/blog.md

 ###### 03.06.2021

 The raven slickens along
 fuck
 fuck
 fuck
 so fucking slick
 oily fucker
 singing to me from its
 butter bath
 bubble bath
-the family must protect itself me me we can win this harddderrr harder you fucking herding herder
+the family must protect itself
+me
+me
+we can win this
+harddderrr
+further
+you fucking herding herder

 ###### 01.07.2022